-Enhanced Integration of Financial Inclusion (FI) and Mainstream Banking Systems acquire transactions for another BCNM or bank, unless significant changes and investments can be made to enable this.
+Enhanced Integration of Financial Inclusion (FI) and Mainstream Banking Systems

 The enablement of BCNM serviced accounts to receive and service P2P transfer funds, requires the FI servers to be fully integrated with the bank's CBS.

 In a separate move, RBI has mandated the need for providing balance details to no-frillsaccounts holders with information fetched online from the banks' CBS; to the extent network connectivity allows it.
 Most banks and BCNMs are already working on adhering to the timelines suggested for achieving this.